thundercore/developers-portal/docs-en/referral-contract.md

   }
 ```

-Finally, to deploy our double and nothing, we need to pass parameters in the migrations.
+Finally, to deploy our double or nothing, we need to pass parameters in the migrations.

 ```js
 // migrations/1_initial_migration.js